MihailPohodeev/Distributed-Compressor/README.md

 1. Boost
 2. LibArchive
-3.AMQP-CPP
+3. AMQP-CPP

 Before building, you should install these dependencies.
 For example, use `apt install libarchive-dev libboost-all-dev`.
-It is recommended to build AMQP-CPP from source.
+It is recommended to build like dynamic library AMQP-CPP from source (https://github.com/CopernicaMarketingSoftware/AMQP-CPP).

 Next, go to the root directory of the project and build the project using CMake.